 We all want to provide for our children, to give them a better life than we had, no matter how rich or poor a background we come from.
-Yet, I think the best way to provide for our children is to prepare them to lead a rewarding life.
+The best way to provide for our children is to prepare them to lead a rewarding life.

 Like most parents, as my children grew up, I wanted to give them the world on a string.
 Today I wonder if that sends the wrong message to children.

 I've been reading lately about "participation trophies" awarded for children's sports.
 Win or lose, every child gets a trophy, just for showing up.
-What, then, is the incentive for a child to try to excel in the game?
+What, then, is the incentive for a child to try to win?
 Let's face it.
 If you just show up at work and don't get the job done, you don't get a trophy.
 You get fired.

 For most of us, our desires far exceed our capacity to fulfill them.
 However, that isn‘t a bad thing.
 Part of the reward is the chase.

 These days, I often hear children demanding candy, a new toy, or other treat as they shop with their parents.
 Many parents feel the need to give in to spare themselves the embarrassment of a temper tantrum.
 Instead of giving in, why not ask the child what they will do to earn their treat?
 Teach them that rewards come through effort, not through demands.